-The VLP-16 sensor uses an array of 16 infra-red (IR) lasers paired with IR detectors to measure distances to objects.
+The VLP-32C sensor uses 32 infra-red (IR) lasers paired with IR detectors to measure distances to objects.
 The device is mounted securely within a compact, weather-resistant housing.
-The array of laser/detector pairs spins rapidly within its fixed housing to scan the surrounding environment, firing each laser approximately 18,000 times per second, providing, in real-time, a rich set of 3D point data.
+The assembly of laser/detector pairs spins rapidly within its fixed housing to scan the surrounding environment, firing each laser approximately 18,000 times per second, providing, in real-time, a rich set of 3D point data.